 There are all kinds of different constraints to account for.
 An obvious one is platform constraints.
 What platform are you designing your game for?
-Triple A games coming out for PS4 have significantly different level design constraints than the next mobile hit.
+Triple-A games coming out for PS4 have significantly different level design constraints than the next mobile hit.
 Processing power of the platform is an obvious factor, but what about the length of levels?

 Mobile gamers tend to play for shorter periods of time than console gamers.
 Based on that idea, you’d likely want to build shorter levels for mobile games.

 It’s also important to consider your audience.
 What constraints do they place on you?
 What is the typical age of your audience, the demographic, the interests?
-Are you designing for science loving teens, or 20-somethings that love fantasy?
-Audience will affect the tone and design pallet of a game.
+Are you designing for science-loving teens or 20-somethings that love fantasy?
+The audience will affect the tone and design pallet of a game.